jacksoncougar/Nightshade/README.md

 ## FEATURES ##

-- Assign a TASK to the WORK TIMER
+- Assign a task-name to the work timer
-- Pause WORK TIMER
+- Pause work timer.
-- Logs WORK PERIODS and COMPLETED TASKS.
+- Log periods of work and completed tasks.
-- Log BREAKS
+- Log breaks taken.

 ## PLANNED FEATURES ##